wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/custom-active-response.rst

 Custom Active Response
 ======================

-A **custom active response** is a personalized script, configured to execute when a specific alert, alert level, or rule group has been triggered.
-It is possible to create a custom AR in any programming language and configure a :ref:`command <reference_ossec_commands>` and an :ref:`active response <reference_ossec_active_response>` to refer to it.
+A *custom active response* is a personalized script configured to be executed when a specific alert, alert level, or rule group is triggered.
+These custom responses can be created in any programming language and require a defined :ref:`command <reference_ossec_commands>` to initiate the script in response to a trigger and an :ref:`active response <reference_ossec_active_response>` configuration that determines when and where the command is going to be executed.

-- `Types of Active Responses`_
+- `Types of active responses`_
-- `Stateless Active Responses`_
+- `Stateless active responses`_
-- `Stateful Active Responses`_
+- `Stateful active responses`_
-- `Custom Active Responses Examples`_
+- `Custom active responses examples`_
-- `Custom Active Response Linux Example`_
+- `Custom active response Linux example`_
-- `Custom Active Response Windows Example`_
+- `Custom active response Windows example`_

-Types of Active Responses
+Types of active responses
 -------------------------

-Active response could be stateful or stateless.
+Active responses can be stateful or stateless.

-- ``Stateless``.
-Are configured as one-time actions without an event to revert the original effect.
+- **Stateless**: configured as one-time actions without an event to revert the original effect.

-- ``Stateful``.
-Are configured to undo the action after a specified period of time.
+- **Stateful**: configured to undo the action after a specified period of time.

-Stateless Active Responses
+Stateless active responses
 --------------------------

 Stateless active responses is the simplest case, on Wazuh process, the full alert is passed to the AR via ``STDIN`` within a JSON object and each AR is responsible for extracting the information necessary for its execution.